Adam Mohuczy

 Adam Mohuczy (1891–1953) was a Polish Navy officer.
-Captain of several ships and squadrons, Counter Admiral from 1946 and Chief of Staff and Commander of the Polish Navy from 1945–1947.
+Captain of several ships and squadrons, Counter Admiral from 1946 and Chief of Staff and Commander of the Polish Navy from 1945 to 1947.
 In 1949 arrested by Polish secret police, accused of sabotage, tortured.
 He died in prison in 1953.
 In 1957 he was rehabilitated.

 Biography

 Adam was born on 7 March 1891 in Vitebsk, Russian Empire.
 He enlisted in the Russian Navy to become a military officer, finishing the Naval Corps School in Saint Petersburg in 1911.

 From 1912 to 1916 he served aboard a training ship, armored cruiser General-Admiral class Gerzog Edinburgski, next, armoured cruiser, Rossiya, battleship Tsarievitch, and submarines Akula, Bars and S-12.
 Later he was an instructor in Mykolaiv Naval Academy.
 In 1917 he took a course of underwater swimming.

 In the aftermath of the First World War, Poland regained independence.
 Adam Mohuczy joined the Polish Navy; first he served in the organizational structures in Warsaw and Toruń.

 He studied and graduated from École de Guerre Navale in Paris in 1926.